 This greatly improves their experience when they don’t have to worry about going out and buying more tea bags or loo rolls.
 Find the best deals and discounts, then buy in bulk in order to save money.

-If your listing has a large kitchen, rather than simply listing it, write that there is a wonderful market that is a 10 minute walk away where you can buy amazing fresh produce to then use in the kitchen.
-Including details like this count for a lot in the success of your Airbnb.
+If your listing has a large kitchen, rather than simply listing it, write that there is a wonderful market that is a 10-minute walk away where you can buy amazing fresh produce to then use in the kitchen.
+Including details like this count, a lot in the success of your Airbnb.

-14. I would highly suggest that you have a clear and useful house manual that explains how everything works and contains all the useful info a guest may need.
+We would highly recommend that you have a clear and useful house manual that explains how everything works and contains all the useful info a guest may need.

 If there’s a vintage radio that actually is just there for show, then let guests know so that they don’t damage it trying to turn it on.